 Clark carved his signature and the date in the rock and recorded doing so in his journal.
 There, Clark refereed to the rock formation as Pompeys Tower, probably in reference to Sacagawea’s son, Jean Baptiste Charbonneau, whose nickname was “Pomp.”

 It was the only known physical evidence left behind of the Lewis and Clark Expedition and can be visited among many checkpoints on the Lewis and Clark National Historic Trail.
-Pompeys Pillar, located approximately 25 miles east of Billings, Montana, was designated as a National Historic Landmark in 1965 and a National Monument in January 2001.
+Pompeys Pillar, a Montana roadside attraction located approximately 25 miles east of Billings, Montana, was designated as a National Historic Landmark in 1965 and a National Monument in January 2001.

 Before trekking up the 200 steps to get to the top of the rock formation, walk along the rendering of the Yellowstone River carved into the walking path to read informational displays and visit the Pompeys Pillar Interpretive Center to learn more about the expedition and the historical legacy of the monument and to visit the gift shop.

 Interpretive Center Hours: April 27-September: 9 a.m. to 6 p.m. daily; October: 9 a.m. to 4 p.m. daily

 Cost: $7 per vehicle, 6 passengers or fewer